 Theme parks are not complete without shows in them.
 Yes, we all love rides but even the biggest roller coaster junkie can get tired of standing in line.
 But what shows should you see?
 In this post, we’ll go through all of Disneyland’s entertainment options and rate them to figure out what should be the highest priority.

 Live entertainment is a big part of the theme park experience that can help balance out a ride-heavy itinerary.
-Disneyland, being the original park, has gone through loads of entertainment in the last 60+ years.
+Disneyland, being the original park, has gone through loads of entertainment in the last 65+ years.
 While we won’t go through every show in Disneyland’s history (I’d like to sleep at some point this week) the park still has more live entertainment than most.
+That’s even with a cutback post-pandemic.
 This, along with the impressive attraction lineup, really help spread out the people.
 Before we get to the ratings, let’s brush up on the rules.

 - The show has to be live, also no meet & greets – I covered 3D shows (and the like) in the attraction rankings.
 Meet & greet experiences differ from person-to-person so it’s nearly impossible to rate a typical experience, seeing how there really isn’t a ‘typical experience.’
 For the record, I don’t often like meet & greets unless they involve King Louie.

 - I’ll try to keep up! – Seasonal entertainment is hard to keep track of!

 - Shows are rated mostly on production, minimally on subject – Some things are strictly for kids.
 I am not a kid, although some may argue that.
 I will try to rate fairly with the target audience in mind.

 - Make up your own opinion – I’m always right… Except when I’m not.
 If I don’t like the show, that doesn’t mean you will feel the same.
 I don’t think my opinions are too outlandish and I try to rate things on show quality instead of subject but that doesn’t mean you should take my word as gospel.